 7.1 What are the basic rules of disclosure in civil proceedings in Sweden?
+Is it possible to obtain disclosure pre-action?
 Are there any classes of documents that do not require disclosure?

-As a general rule, all documentary evidence that a party invokes must be provided to the counterparty and the court during the pretrial procedures.
+As a general rule, all documentary evidence that a party invokes must be provided to the counterparty and the court during the pretrial procedures following commencement of an action but preaction disclosure is not possible under Swedish procedural law.